-In Canada, leaving aside the question of Crown prerogative, the federal government has legislative authority for copyright in the law.29 Section 12 of the Copyright Act RSC 1985, c C-42 is the provision dealing with Crown copyright.
-This section gives copyright to the Crown in works that are "prepared or published by or under the direction or control of Her Majesty or any government department".
+In Canada, leaving aside the question of Crown prerogative, the federal government has legislative authority for copyright in the law.47 Section 12 of the Copyright Act48 is the provision dealing with Crown copyright.
+This section gives copyright to the Crown in works that are 'prepared or published by or under the direction or control of Her Majesty or any government department'.49

-It might be argued that s 12 protects works created by the executive branch of the government, and does not cover works created by Parliament or the courts.
-Under this argument, any implication that governments can "give" permission to copy the laws might be erroneous.
-However, there are no precedents upholding this argument, in part perhaps because there are no "copyright in the law" cases in Canada and few elsewhere.
-The Canadian courts might be guided by British jurisprudence, since Canadian copyright law was historically based upon, and still closely resembles British law.30 On the other hand, the Supreme Court of Canada has indicated that United States jurisprudence must be carefully scrutinised, because there are important differences between Canadian and United States copyright policy and legislation.31 There is also a diversity of approaches to copyright in Canadian legislative materials between the various jurisdictions.
+It might be argued that section 12 protects works created by the Executive Branch of the government and does not cover works created by Parliament or the Courts.
+Under this argument, any implication that governments can 'give' permission to copy the laws might be erroneous.
+However, there are no precedents upholding this argument, in part perhaps because there are no 'copyright in the law' cases in Canada and few elsewhere.
+The Canadian courts might be guided by British jurisprudence, because Canadian copyright law was historically based upon and still closely resembles British law.50 On the contrary, the Supreme Court of Canada has indicated that American jurisprudence must be carefully scrutinized, because there are important differences between Canadian and American copyright policy and legislation.51 There is also a diversity of approaches to copyright in Canadian legislative materials between the various jurisdictions-not least because of the civil law tradition in Quebec.